 The bypass resistor is included to aid the switch-off process.
 Without the resistor in place, there is no discharge path for any charge held in the capacitor formed by the base emitter junction.
 Including it enables the charge stored in this capacitor to dissipate and this aids a faster turn-off.

 It is good design to include this resistor, but if speed is not an issue then the resistor can be omitted.
-However, unless cost and component count are key drivers within the circuit design, then it is wise to include this component.
+However, unless cost and component count are key drivers within the circuit design, then it is wise to include this electronic component to provent any unusual turn-off phenomena.

 Typical values might be a few hundred Ohms for a power Darlington transistor and a few thousand Ohms for a small current transistor.